olivierlacan/keep-a-changelog/README.md

 - **Dates in region-specific formats.** Americans put the month first ("06-02-2012" for June 2nd, 2012, which makes *no* sense), while Brits use a robotic-looking "2 June 2012", yet pronounce it "June 2nd, 2012".
+  "2014-06-02" works logically from largest to smallest, and doesn't overlap in ambiguous ways with other date formats, and thus is the recommended date format for change logs.

 There’s more.
 Help me collect those unicorn tears by [opening an issue](https://github.com/olivierlacan/keep-a-changelog/issues/new)